Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 While phenylalanine in natural foods such as soybeans, peas, or pumpkin seeds is considered safe by most health authorities, it can be toxic in large doses.

-And it’s diet soda in particular that can put large amounts of phenylalanine into the body.
+And diet soda, in particular, can put large amounts of phenylalanine into the body.

 Since the amino acid phenylalanine is chemically bound in aspartame, the human body can absorb it quickly.